sankhaMukherjee/sageMaker/README.md

 2. Create the proper IAM role that will allow you access to `S3` and `ECR` for AWS.
 Once you have created this role you will need to get the `Arn` of this role and save it somehwere.
 You can get it from the AWS console or with the AWS CLI command `aws iam list-roles` and finding the corresponding the ARN corresponding to the role that you created.
-We will create an environment variable `AWS_ARN` that will allow us to securely use this information within our code, without worring about whether we are saving this information within GitHub.
-   This information is also present in the file `config/awsConfig/awsConfig.json`.
+This information is present in the file `config/awsConfig/awsConfig.json`.
 This file is not tracked by Git.
 An example if this file is present in the `config/awsConfig/awsConfig-example.json` file, with which you will be able to create the requried file with youe credentials.
 3. Docker: AWS makes heavy use of docker.
 Make sure that docker is installed and operational.
 Make sure that you are able to run a docker container that can run a tensorflow application on your system.
 For docker to access the GPU, you will need to install [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) properly.
 Follow